fatemaAlbasri/Memory-Flash-Card/README.md

   Display levels page

 <--Levels Page-->
+  Set totalLevels = 3

+On page load:
+  Get unlockedLevel from sessionStorage by default 1

-  Set all levels to locked except level 1
+  for level 1 to totalLevels

-  When player clicked on level
-    if (the previous level is completed)
+    if level <= unlockedLevel
-      Navigate to the corresponding Card page
+      Enable button
+      Set currentLevel in sessionStorage
+      Go to cards{level}.html
     else
-      Level is locked
+      Keep button disabled

 <--Card Page-->
   When game start: